 Sensory mapping is a simple, flexible technique that identifies sensory highlights with a view to creating inclusive and engaging visitor experiences.
 It essentially consists of individuals or small groups exploring a location and mapping where they encounter particularly strong sensory stimuli, including, but not limited to sights, sounds, smells, textures and tastes.
-Mapping can also make note of other things people experience in response to these sensory experiences such as emotions, feelings and memories.
+Mapping can also make note of other things people experience in response to these sensory experiences such as emotions and memories.

 Who can use sensory mapping?

 Sensory mapping is used by site managers, visitor destinations to identify sensory hot spots.
 Designers can use it to test plans for a new design, or to analyse responses as a post-design exercise.
 It also lends itself to a community context where people want to review an existing space, or generate ideas for a new design.

 Sensory mapping can be used to identify priorities for enhancing the visitor experience, planning access improvements and developing interpretation and information plans.
 It will enable you to.

 - Identify areas of greatest sensory interest, using the information to prioritise access improvements so that these areas can be reached by everyone.

 - Review the level of sensory interest along an accessible route, or at a destination, using the information to identify opportunities to enhance it.

 - Identify where visitors tend to go, and where they tend to pause, you can then use this information to plan interpretation and seating.